Ameelio/readme/how-to-help.md

 # How can you help?

 We have various projects that need assistance.
 As we work to establish a consistent workflow for each project, communication is key.
-To contribute, you should first join Slack, after reading the [Project Overview](overview.md) document.

-## Find us on GitHub

-Our GitHub organization can be found [here](https://github.com/AmeelioDev).
-There you can see a list of our projects and you can view current issues in each individual repositories issue tracker.
-There you can see what needs to be done or even submit your own issue if you found a bug or would like to see functionality added to one of those applications.
+To contribute, you should first read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details on our code of conduct, and [CONTRIBUTING.md](CONTRIBUTING.md) for the process for submitting pull requests to us.
+Once you're familiar with our community guidelines, you can explore the repos in our [GitHub orgainization](https://github.com/AmeelioDev).
+Here you will find a list of our projects and can look through our projects and issues for the kinds of help that we need.
+If you would like more information about opportunities to become involved with our mission, please reach out to team@ameelio.org.
+We accept all kinds of volunteers, not just developers!